ahenrij/univ-rennes1-m1miage-mpc-project/README.md

 ### __Simple Linear Regression__

-We tried each single variable and compared their model's r-square, residuals and p-value.
+We tried each single variable and compared their model's r-squared, residuals and p-value values.
 Then we compared the generalization error made using each one of them.
 The best variables here were __sqft_living__ and __grade__.

 <br>